ossmos/analyzer4d.nvim/README.md

 Stops a running measurement in the Analyzer4D software.

+### AnalyzerSubscribeLog

+Subscribe to the log of the Analyzer4D software.

+### AnalyzerConnect

+Creates the connection to the Analyzer4D json communication server.
+This only has to be called if the `always_connect` option is set to `false`, or if the Analyzer4D software has been restarted.

+At the moment there is no automatic reconnect.
+The command first checks for the `host` option and then the `ANALYZER_HOST` environment variable of `host` is not specified.
+If both are not present, the user is prompted for an ip address.

 ## Features

 Stuff that is already implemented and things that are on my todo list for the near